nymtech/nym/documentation/dev-portal/src/events/hcpp23-serinko.md

 ## Bonus

-Now, when you setup Darkfi's ircd over the Nym Mixnet you can join public and fully anonymous channel `#hcpp23`.
+Now, when your Darkfi's ircd runs through Nym Mixnet, you can join public and fully anonymous channel `#hcpp23`.
 To do so, follow one of the two possibilities:

 1. Run a command in your weechat:
 ```sh